docopt/docopts/README.md

 #### golang docopt.go (golang parser lib)

-This lib is outside this project, but it is the base of the `docopt` parsing for this wrapper.
+This lib is outside this project, but it is the base of the `docopt` language parsing for this wrapper.

 ```
 cd PATH/to/go/src/github.com/docopt/docopt-go/